DataDog/dd-otel-host-profiler/README.md

 ### Local symbol upload

 For compiled languages (C/C++/Rust/Go/...), the profiler will upload local symbols (when available) to Datadog for symbolication (ensuring that function names are available in profiles).
-For Rust, C and C++, symbols need to be available locally (unstripped binaries).
+For Rust, C, and C++, symbols need to be available locally (unstripped binaries).

 This requires to configure:
 1. The `DD_SITE` environment variable to [your Datadog site](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site) (e.g. `datadoghq.com`, `datadoghq.eu`, `us5.datadoghq.com`, ...).